Skip to main content

 Traces are the primary mechanism for:

-• State Management: Maintaining context across multiple interactions
+• State — context across interactions

 List Traces